LLNL/units/docs/web/index.rst

    $ curl -s "13.52.135.81/convert_json?measurement=10%20tons&units=lb"
    {
-   "measurement":"10 tons",
-   "units":"lb",
-   "value":"20000"
+   "request_measurement":"",
+   "request_units":"lb"",
+   "measurement":"",
+   "units":"lb"",
+   "value":"nan"
    }

-This works with POST or GET methods
+    $ curl -s "13.52.135.81/convert_json?measurement=ten%20meterspersecond&units=feetperminute&caction=to_string"
+   {
+   "request_measurement":"ten meterspersecond",
+   "request_units":"feetperminute",
+   "measurement":"10 m/s",
+   "units":"ft/min",
+   "value":"1968.5"
+   }

+This works with POST or GET methods.
+The `caction` field can be set to "to_string" this will "simplify" the units in the result or at least use the internal to_string operations to convert to an interpretable string in more accessible units.